 Writer's block is the rule rather than the exception—we all run headfirst into it from time to time.
 Sometimes new words can prompt entirely new directions for your writing when you're blocked.
 Let chance lead you to the words—then to themes and stories—that you might not have arrived at on your own.

-- Open your eyes and write that word down at the top of a piece of paper.
+Open the dictionary to a random page, then point to a place on that page with your eyes closed or averted.
+Open your eyes and write that word down at the top of a piece of paper.

-- Revise this piece or a portion of it into a story, a prose poem, or a poem.
+If so, revise that piece or a portion of it into a story, a prose poem, or a poem.